 Research interests and projects

-My research has mainly been on large carnivore ecology in Africa, and has largely focused on the leopard.
-I am especially interested in projects that are ecology based, have some sort of conservation implications, and that use innovative technology to advance what we know.
-Below you'll find a more detailed look at my research interests, the main projects that I am currently involved in, research funders, and current affiliations.
+My research focuses on understanding how changing environments impact animal behaviour.
+I am especially interested in projects that are ecology-based, have conservation implications, and use innovative technologies to advance what we know.
+Below you'll find a more detailed look at my research interests, the main projects I am involved in, research funders, and current affiliations.

 Ecology is the study of how living things interact with their environment, including other organisms and the physical landscape.
 It is, for example, interested in questions such as, how much can animals adapt their behaviours to cope with changing conditions; why do species use space the way they do; and what are the consequences of competition between coexisting species?